 You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.

 You are introduced to policy and practice in education, as well as factors that affect learning processes, including learners’ social, cultural, linguistic, religious and ethnic background.
-You also explore contemporary perspectives on Special Educational Needs, and will work with The Reader Organisation.
+You also explore contemporary perspectives on Special Educational Needs.

 This theme allows you the opportunity to study the key theories of child development and predominant theories of learning in the twenty-first century.
 You will look at the key debates in the psychology of education such as language acquisition, and you also study the legal responsibilities for safeguarding pupils.

 This topic introduces you to key aspects of the National Curriculum subjects and the requirements of the Primary Curriculum, from the Foundation Stage through to the beginning of Key Stage 3.
-You also study primary teaching of foundation subjects such as Mathematics, English, Science and Computing.
+You also study primary teaching of foundation subjects such as Modern Foreign Languages, Art, History, Geography, Music and Computing.

-You will have a placement in one of our partner schools.
-You have approximately 10 school familiarisation days, a block placement of 6 weeks and an Early Years setting placement of one week.
+You will have a six week placement in one of our partner schools.
+You have approximately 10 school familiarisation days getting to know your class and teacher.
+In addition, you will experience an early years setting placement of one week.

 Your second year develops your knowledge base by studying factors that affect learning processes, including learners’ social, cultural, linguistic, religious and ethnic background.
-You will also look at socio-political and cultural contexts in which learning and teaching occurs, as well as global citizenship education, global learning and teaching pupils with English as an additional language.
+You will also look at socio-political and cultural contexts in which learning and teaching occurs, as well as wider perspectives on education, global learning and teaching pupils with English as an additional language.

 You will look at effective learning environments and the evolution of formal and informal learning.
 You study the theories of effective classroom and behaviour management and differentiation strategies to support these theories.
 You also explore the role of planning and assessment and methods of assessing pupil progress.

 This theme teaches you how to identify and plan to address children’s misconceptions.
 You will also learn how to plan for progression, and short and medium term planning.
 You explore subject-specific strategies for organisation and management, as well as resources to support effective educational models of teaching and learning.
-You also study primary teaching of foundation subjects such as Mathematics, English, Science and Computing.
+You also study primary teaching of foundation subjects such as Art, History Geography, Religious Education and Computing.

 You will have a placement in one of our partner schools.
-You have a 6 week block placement and one week placement induction, 1 week Special Educational Needs setting placement, and a 1 week behaviour management placement.
+You have a six week block placement and one week placement induction, one week Special Educational Needs setting placement, and a one week behaviour management placement.